alextye/BPC/README.txt

+Download everything by clicking 'Clone or Download' > 'Download ZIP'.

 See file 'Introduction_README.pdf'.
-All the .m and .fig files here are necessary to complete the analyses.